ScottTunstall/BinViewer/README.md

 # BinViewer
-View 1bpp pixel art from old arcade games/ spectrum / C64
+View/ extract 1bpp pixel art/fonts from old arcade games/ spectrum / C64 / Amstrad CPC.

-When you run the app simply "File | Open" the ROM file you think has character/sprite data in it, then find the correct offset, select bytes per row (1 byte = 8 pixels width) and how many rows tall the pixel data is.
-This is trial and error at the moment.
+When you run the app simply "File | Open" the ROM file you think has character/sprite data in it, then keep incrementing the offset up/down button until you see graphical data that looks promising.

+Select bytes per row (1 byte = 8 pixels width) and how many rows tall the pixel data is, to get the sprite to look "right".

+This is trial and error - but persevere and reap rewards!

-You can zoom in or out with CTRL+numpad plus/minus, or input zoom factor into the zoom up/down control directly.
+You can zoom in or out with **CTRL+numpad plus/minus**, or input zoom factor into the zoom up/down control directly.

-When the offset control is in focus, you can use Page Up/Down to page faster through memory.
+When the offset control is in focus, you can use **Page Up/Down** to page faster through memory.

+If you see any sprites you like and wish to clone (steal) for your own games, use the **Edit | Copy As Binary to clipboard** function.
+This will generate binary you can paste into your own assembly files.

 Feel free to clone, fork, create a pull request.
 If you do adapt this though, please give me credit.